Are These The 13 Best Tiny Croatia Villages And Towns?

 Home to about a thousand residents, Karlobag is a teeny tiny town on the central Adriatic coast of Croatia.
 It’s considered to be the northernmost town in Dalmatia.
 Situated at the foot of the Velebit Mountains and straddled by the waves of the Adriatic, the town is exceptionally scenic.

-Sunbathing and swimming options are plentiful, but the main attraction of Karlobag is the mountains behind it.
+Sunbathing and swimming options are plentiful, but Karlobag’s main attraction is the mountains behind it.
 The Velebit Mountains are a World Biosphere Reserve, the only one in Croatia, offering great outdoor adventure opportunities.
-Numerous hiking trails crisscross the landscape while boaters and fishermen have a blast on the area’s rivers.
-You can wind down in the town’s many excellent restaurants and busy bars in the evening.
+Numerous hiking trails crisscross the landscape, while boaters and fishermen have a blast on the area’s rivers.
+In the evening, you can wind down in the town’s many excellent restaurants and busy bars.

 Phew, so many small places to explore – and that’s not even half of them!